shakers logoaPinchOf.com logo

 Preparing rolls instead of a loaf of bread has distinct advantages.
 Rolls will bake in about 10 minutes rather than the typical 45 minutes for a loaf.
 You can serve them right away.
 With a loaf of bread you must cool before slicing or you run the risk of mutilation.
 But the real advantage is the versatility and beauty of a dinner roll.

 You could bake the risen dough balls without embellishment but why?
 A simple egg wash will add a gorgeous shine and also anchor any topping you want to add.
-Poppy seeds and sesame seeds probably spring to mind first but what about dried minced onion or even kosher salt.
+Poppy seeds and sesame seeds probably spring to mind first but what about dried minced onion or even kosher salt and cracked black pepper as in the photo above.

 The recipe that follows is a tasty combination of seeds that toast nicely in the oven while the rolls turn golden brown.